Nalaquq/qcorp-gis-training/modules/05-cartography/README.md

 ## Overview

-This module introduces cartography principles and map-making using ArcGIS Online's Web Map application.
+This module introduces cartography principles and map-making using ArcGIS Online's Web Map application and ArcGIS Pro.
 You'll learn to create professional maps using vector data (points, lines, and polygons), access publicly available layers, design effective visualizations, and export publication-ready maps.
+The module progresses from interactive web maps in ArcGIS Online to advanced static map production in ArcGIS Pro.

-By the end of this module, you'll be able to create clear, informative maps that communicate spatial information effectively to community members, tribal councils, and partner organizations.
+By the end of this module, you'll be able to create clear, informative maps that communicate spatial information effectively to community members, tribal councils, and partner organizations, in both interactive and static formats.

+**📋 [View Example Maps](./resources/example-maps/)** - Review professional maps created for Quinhagak projects to see cartographic principles in action.

 ---